-On October 19, 2017, children and adults will gather to learn, laugh, and read this year's campaign book, Quackers by Liz Wong, as part of the world’s largest shared reading experience.
+On October 25, 2018, children and adults will gather to learn, laugh, and read this year's campaign book, Maybe Something Beautiful by F. Isabel Campoy and Theresa Howell and illustrated by Rafael López, as part of the world’s largest shared reading experience.

 Read for the Record inspires adults to read with children, spurs policymakers and organizations to take action towards transformative change in early education, and puts books in the hands of more children across the country.

 2018 Book: Maybe Something Beautiful

 What good can a splash of color do in a community of gray?
 As Mira and her neighbors discover, more than you might ever imagine!
 Based on the true story of the Urban Art Trail in San Diego, California, Maybe Something Beautiful reveals how art can inspire transformation — and how even the smallest artists can accomplish something big.
 Pick up a paintbrush and join the celebration!

 This is a true story of transformation, based on the work of two exceptional people committed to art and social justice.
 Rafael and Candice López turned the alleys of the East Village in San Diego into art canvases, and the darkness of their neighborhood into a world of possible hope and beauty.

 Tips on reading aloud

 Reading aloud with a child is a joyful experience and also a wonderful opportunity to help children build vocabulary, background knowledge, and comprehension skills.
 It should include lots of two-way conversation about what's happening as the story unfolds.
 Learn more about how to have a great read aloud experience in these Reading Rockets articles: